AlissonRP/OnePiece-img-Classification/readme.md

+# INFO
+The heroku stopped being free, so the model died, now only memories remain

 ## [Mugiwara Pirates Image Classification](https://op-classifier.herokuapp.com)

 Monkey D. Luffy is the series' main protagonist of One Piece, a young pirate who wishes to succeed Gol D. Roger, the deceased King of the Pirates, by finding his treasure, the "One Piece".
 Throughout the series, Luffy gathers himself a diverse crew, named the **Straw Hat Pirates**, including: the three-sword-wielding combatant Roronoa Zoro; the thief and navigator Nami; the cowardly marksman and inventor Usopp; the cook and martial artist Sanji; the anthropomorphic reindeer and doctor Tony Tony Chopper; the archaeologist Nico Robin; the cyborg shipwright Franky; the living skeleton musician Brook; and the fish-man helmsman Jinbe.